 Even though we’ve never found an actual hand-written recipe from Zollie or Lucille, we do have an email from the 80’s sent from my Mom to my Aunt Darlene.
 Mom claims she got it in 1960, when she married my Dad.
 Tried and true.
 A classic.

-Some people want to challenge the cornbread and I can’t for the life of me figure out “why”???
+Some people want to challenge cornbread and I can’t for the life of me figure out “why”???
 Do you add sugar?
 Should it be fluffy?
 Can you add corn to it?
-All I can say is: cream gravy does not have parsley in it; chili does not have beans and cornbread is not light and sweet–in the South, we call that cake.
+All I can say is: Southern cream gravy does not have parsley in it; Texas Chili does not have beans and cornbread is not light and sweet–in the South, we call that cake.
 There it is and I’m sticking to it.

 Cornbread goes with just about everything- soup, meatloaf, corned beef, cabbage and purple hull peas!